iogbole/ebpf-network-viz/README.md

 In technical terms, eBPF allows the kernel to execute BPF bytecode.
 The code is often written in a restricted subset of the C language, which is then compiled into BPF bytecode using a compiler like Clang.
 This bytecode undergoes stringent verification processes to ensure it neither intentionally nor inadvertently jeopardises the integrity of the Linux kernel.
 Additionally, eBPF programmes are guaranteed to execute within a finite number of instructions, making them suitable for performance-sensitive tasks such as packet filtering and network monitoring.

 Functionally, eBPF allows you to run this restricted C code in response to various events, such as timers, network events, or function calls within both the kernel and user-space programs.
-These pieces of code are often referred to as 'probes'—kprobes for kernel function calls, uprobes for user-space function calls, and tracepoints for pre-defined hooks in the Linux kernel.
+These pieces of code are often referred to as 'probes'—`kprobes` for kernel function calls, `uprobes` for user-space function calls, and `tracepoints` for pre-defined hooks in the Linux kernel.
 In the context of this blog post, we'll be focusing on tracepoints, specifically leveraging the <code><em>tcp_retransmit_skb</em></code>  tracepoint for monitoring TCP retransmissions.
 Tracepoints offer a stable API for kernel observability, which is especially useful for production environments.

 The flexibility, safety, and power that eBPF provides make it an invaluable tool for monitoring TCP retransmissions, a subject we will explore in detail here.